-Commercial Roofing Services Serving the Greater Twin Cities and Chippewa Valley Areas
+Serving the Twin Cities and St. Croix River Valley

 PVC Single-Ply Membrane

-Seams are heat-welded (hot air welded) to form a watertight bond.
+Seams are heat-welded (i.e. hot air welded) to form a watertight bond.
 The welded seams are actually stronger than the material itself.
-Most PVC membranes, especially while-colored ones, are very energy efficient as they reflect the sun’s energy instead of absorbing it.
+Most PVC membranes, especially while-colored ones, provide energy efficiency, as they reflect the sun’s energy instead of absorbing it.
 The PVC membranes often come with lifetime warranties.

-Commonly known in the industry as a rubber roof.
-One of the biggest advantages of EPDM over a PVC roof membrane is a much lower price.
-PVC and EPDM typically go 1-2 in terms of popularity for flat roofing, depending on what area you live in.
+Commonly known in the industry as a rubber roofing system, EPDM's biggest advantage over a PVC roof membrane is its lower cost.
+PVC and EPDM typically go 1-2 in terms of popularity for commercial flat roofing, depending on what area you live in.

-The seams of EPDM are not as strong as the PVC, heat-welded joints either.
+The seams of EPDM are not as strong as the PVC, however.
 EPDM also tends to absorb heat, which can drive up utility bills for the property owner.